pi0/laravel-elixirx/README.md

 ```

-## Gulp
-For compiling full vendors run `gulp --production`
-For watch run `bash gulp watch`

-# Project Structure
+** Project Structure **

-Most important thing is you will never worry about project structure.
-Assume you have a asset package called `myapp`.
+Assume you have an app called `myapp`. project structure should be something like this:
-Project Structure:

 - assets
     - build (generated)